-Finally in Melide the Camino Primitivo met with the Camino Frances, and we had no doubt we’d made the right decision going by the coast.
-Suddenly the day was full of pilgrims, some whizzing past on bicycles, others being dropped off by taxis to walk the last metres so they’d get the stamp.
+Finally, in Melide the Camino Primitivo met with the Camino Frances, and we had no doubt we’d made the right decision going by the coast.
+Suddenly the day was full of pilgrims, some whizzing past on bicycles, others being dropped off by taxis to walk the last meters so they’d get the stamp.
 It seems that you need a Compostela in Spain to increase employment opportunities.
 I hope this was the only reason they were cheating.
-I somehow think if you turn up at the Pearly gate He’s going to know.
+I somehow think if you turn up at the Pearly Gate He’s going to know.

 This is the fourth and last of four posts by Simone Sinna, the first was Cluny to Le Puy, then Le Puy to St Jean, and then Saint Jean Pied de Port to Hendaye then Hondarribia to Oveido

 After returning to Melbourne, Australia, Simone Sinna ( www.simonesinna.com) adopted this name as her pseudonym and resigned from her full time job.
 She now works two-three days a week in paid employment and four days a week writing.
 Her first erotic romance suspense novel Embedded was released five months after her return.
 The second in the series Exposé is set along the route described here and is available as an Ebook on http://www.bookstrand.com/simone-sinna and Amazon soon and in print in August.
 She’s thriving, has hardly bought any new clothes – and is thinking about the Assisi walk from France to Rome…